Mehrpouya/mehrpouya.github.io/_posts/2015-05-27-remotest-light-buld-in-UK.md

 layout: posts
 categories: work news
 imageSource: /assets/Knoydart/herald.png
-summary: The Phillips Light Bulb project was recently featured in the Herald Scotland and Deadline News, and as part of the development team behind the work, thought it would be helpful to document how the project was developed and the code behind the project.
+summary: The Phillips Light Bulb project was recently featured in the Herald Scotland and Deadline News, and as part of the development team behind the work, I thought it would be helpful to document how the project was developed and the code behind the project.
 ---

 #Phillips Light Bulb Diary:

-The Phillips Light Bulb project was recently featured in the [Herald Scotland][herald] and [Deadline News][deadlinenews], and as part of the development team behind the work, thought it would be helpful to document how the project was developed and the code behind the project.
+The Phillips Light Bulb project was recently featured in the [Herald Scotland][herald] and [Deadline News][deadlinenews], and as part of the development team behind the work, I thought it would be helpful to document how the project was developed and the code behind the project.

 ## How it all came together:

-In August 2014 [Jamie Cross][Jamie] Co-investigator of [Off the Grid][offgrid] asked [myself][Hadi] and [Margus Lind][Margus] to join another project that he was leading in collaboration with [Knoydart Foundation][knoydartfoundation], [Local Energy Scotland][localenergyscot] and [Community Energy Scotland][communityenergy].
+In August 2014 [Jamie Cross][Jamie], Co-Investigator of the [Off the Grid][offgrid] asked [myself][Hadi] and [Margus Lind][Margus] to join another project that he was leading in collaboration with [Knoydart Foundation][knoydartfoundation], [Local Energy Scotland][localenergyscot] and [Community Energy Scotland][communityenergy].

-After developing a few data visualisations to try and find a way to translate the data from this tracker, and fragility of this micro-hydro into something more meanngful for the community without creating panic.
+The project was conceived following the development of a few data visualisations to try and find a way to translate the data from this tracker, and fragility of this micro-hydro into something more meaningful for the community without creating panic.

 ![Tracker](/assets/Knoydart/tracker.jpg) ![Hydro](/assets/Knoydart/hydro.jpg)

-Sitting in the [Knoydart bunkhouse][bunkhouse] the three of us joined by [Kyle Smith][Kyle] operations manager of [Knoydart Foundation][knoydartfoundation] and [Benny Talbot][Benny] from Community Energy Scotland.
-We were trying to find a way to engage with the community and tourists about how to have better awareness of energy consumption to avoid power cuts and develop ways to use the surplass energy.
+Sitting in the [Knoydart bunkhouse][bunkhouse], the three of us were joined by [Kyle Smith][Kyle] operations manager of [Knoydart Foundation][knoydartfoundation] and [Benny Talbot][Benny] from Community Energy Scotland.
+We were trying to find a way to engage with the community and tourists about how to have better awareness of energy consumption to avoid power cuts and develop ways to use the surplus energy.

-After a couple of hours of writing down ideas and sketches, [Kyle][Kyle] mentioned if we have seen the new [Phillips smart light bulbs][phillipshue].
+After a couple of hours of writing down ideas and sketches, [Kyle][Kyle] enquired as to whether we had seen the new [Phillips smart light bulbs][phillipshue].
 None of us have heard about them before, however after a few more hours of research, the next day [Margus][Margus] developed the first hack of the light bulb.
 We managed on our last night in Knoydart to install it on one of the computers in the community library.
 The purpose was to change the color of the light bulb according to the community energy consumption.

 And this is what we left there for the following 3 months.